librity/-ft_printf/README.md

 There's an isolated struct, handler, and formatter for each conversion.

-The only thing that conversion "modules" share are the flags parser and the utility functions from libft.
+The only thing that conversion "modules" share are the flag parser and the utility functions from libft.
 I did it this way so I didn't need to worry about breaking the formatting of other conversions as I tinkered with the rules.